apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

 ### How the ActionLoop proxy handles action uploads

-The OpenWhisk and Nuvolaris user can upload actions with the `nuv` Command Line Interface (CLI) tool as a single file.
+The OpenWhisk and OpenServerless user can upload actions with the `ops` Command Line Interface (CLI) tool as a single file.

 This single file can be: